 ONIONS HAVE LAYERS

 “Onions have layers.
 Ogres have layers, too.”
 I’d like to add to Shrek’s wisdom here by saying, kitchens also have layers.
 Once you clean out the front of the drawer, you’ll notice the back.
 Your kitchen will naturally shed layers overtime.
 You’ll do this process for the first time.
 Shed a heavy layer.
 And in 4 months from now, with a little space and time to notice things, you’ll see the back of the drawer and shed another layer.
-Time, like minimalism, working backwards, and list-making, is another really trustworthy problem-solving tool to keep in your toolbox.
+Time, like minimalism, working backward, and list-making, is another really trustworthy problem-solving tool to keep in your toolbox.

 This process of shedding layers is like reading Harry Potter for the second or third time.
 You realize all the things you missed the first time.
 So rest in this—you can’t get it all right the first time.
 You have a capacity, too.
 This isn’t a quick game of right or wrong.
 As I mention in the book, I look at minimalism as a practice.
 And a practice need practicing.
 Ya know?
 It would be foolish to expect perfection at any point along the process.
 Let it be.